 The Grant of Probate (or equivalent document) is sealed for use in the country in which it was issued.
 If an Estate has assets located in another country, a probate reseal can be issued to avoid having to apply again in the country in which the assets are located.

 If applying for a reseal in the UK, the application still requires an inheritance tax return and for this reason, legal advice from a company knowledgeable in the country's inheritance tax laws is recommended.
-IWC can answer your questions, call us on 0800 612 6105 or 0044 208 150 2010 for more information.
+IWC can answer your questions, call us for more information.

 A reseal can only be issued by the UK probate registry if the deceased died or resided in a country recognised by the Colonial Probate Act.
 Similarly, a UK Grant of Probate can only be resealed in recognised countries.
 For example, Spain is not included, neither is Jersey and you'll have to make a new application.
 Whereas Australia and South Africa are recognised therefore resealing probate is an option.